MetaLiveStudio/MetaMine/MetaMine_Onboarding_Guide.md

 2. Send your rewards (Token or NFTs) to the following address(ETH or Polygon preferable):
 Please contact us if your rewards are on other chains or they are physical products.

-3. Check what kinds of promotion materials that you need to provide by checking the #**Sponsors_Example**# folder above.
+3. Check what kinds of promotion materials that you need to provide by checking the #**Sponsors_Materials_Example**# folder above.
 We prepared some examples for you and please make sure you are using the same size of those examples.
 We advise you to open our example with your Photoshop(or other image editor), and then delete our example and then put your own materials in.

-4. Create a independent folder under #**Sponsors_Example**# on our Github with all of your materials.
+4. Create a independent folder on the safe level with #**Sponsors_Materials_Example**# on our Github with all of your materials.